reshamas/bio-and-headshot/README.md

 # bio-and-headshot

+## Bio (updated 2022-10-29)
+Reshama is a statistician/data scientist based in New York City.
+She has an M.S. in statistics from Rutgers University and an M.B.A. from NYU Stern School of Business.

+Reshama Shaikh is the Director of Data Umbrella and an organizer for NYC PyLadies.
+She is also on the Contributing Teams for scikit-learn and PyMC.
+She was awarded the Community Leadership Award from NumFOCUS in 2019 and is a Python Software Foundation Fellow.

 ## Bio

-Reshama Shaikh is the Executive Director of [Data Umbrella](https://www.dataumbrella.org).
+Reshama Shaikh is the Director of [Data Umbrella](https://www.dataumbrella.org).
 She is also on the Triage Team for [scikit-learn](https://github.com/scikit-learn/scikit-learn) and an organizer for [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).

 Reshama is a statistician/data scientist with skills in Python, R and SAS.
 She earned her M.S. in statistics from Rutgers University.
 She earned her M.B.A. from NYU Stern School of Business where she studied strategy, business analytics and technology management.